gianmarcopicarella/stable-solver-uu/README.md

-# Semi-Lagrangian 2D Stable Solver
+# Game Physics 22/23 final mini-project - Semi-Lagrangian 2D Stable Solver
 You can find the original presentation as well as the links mentioned in the following presentation pictures ![here](https://github.com/gianmarcopicarella/stable-solver-uu/blob/master/slides.pdf).

 ---